01

 In the light of that small trembling flame

-We see her.
+We saw her.
 Mrs. Swaminathan.

 In that one moment of light,